klojang4j/klojang-templates/README.md

 #### Newline Suppression

-_As an aside: when rendering a template, its structure is left fully intact.
-The value for a template variable is inserted exactly **at** the location of the template variable.
+**As an aside**: when rendering a template, its structure is left fully intact.
+The value for a template variable is inserted exactly _at_ the location of the the variable. variable.
 The contents of an included template is inserted at the location of the tilde (**~**) of the included template tag (`~%%include:path/to/foo.html%%`).
 There is one exception: if the begin tag or end tag of an inline template is on a separate line, that entire line will be removed from the output.
-Thus, the above template would render like this:_
+Thus, the above template would render somewhat like this:

 ```html
 <html>